sourestdeeds/firefly/README.md

     Parameters
     ----------
-    file : str
+    targets : str, list
         A list of exoplanet targets.
+        Input is a list tuple of strings:
+            ('WASP-43 b', 'WASP-18 b', 'WASP-91 b')
     processes : int, optional
         The number of processes to run in parallel.
 For UNIX, this default is the maximum available for the current process.
         The default is maximum available cores for the current process.
     archive: str, optional
         The exoplanet archive to use for priors.
+Supports:

-Supports 'eu' and 'nasa'.
+        - 'eu'
+        - 'nasa'
         The default is 'eu'.
+    email : bool, optional
+        If True will send status emails.
+The default is False. printing : bool, optional
-    nlive : int, optional
+        If True will print outputs.
+The default is False. nlive : int, optional
         The number of live points to use in the nested sampling retrieval.
         Default is 1000.
     detrending_list : array_like, shape (n_detrending_models, 2)
         A list of different detrending models.
 Each entry should consist of a method and a second parameter dependent on the method.
-        Accepted methods are
+        Accepted methods are:

-            ['nth order', order]
+        - ['nth order', order]
-            ['custom', function, [global fit indices, filter fit indices, epoch fit indices]] ['off', ]
+        - ['custom', function, [global fit indices, filter fit indices, epoch fit indices]]
+        - ['off', ]
-        function here is a custom detrending function.
+        Function here is a custom detrending function.
 TransitFit assumes that the first argument to this function is times and that all other arguments are single-valued - TransitFit cannot fit list/array variables.
 If 'off' is used, no detrending will be